Dávid Bartimej Tencer

-Dávid Bartimej Tencer OFM Cap. (/sk/; /is/; born 18 May 1963) is a Slovak prelate of the Catholic Church and has served as the Bishop of Reykjavík since 2015.
+Dávid Bartimej Tencer OFM Cap. (/sk/; also written as Davíð Tencer /is/; born 18 May 1963) is a Slovak prelate of the Catholic Church and has served as the Bishop of Reykjavík since 2015.

 Early life and priesthood

 Tencer was born on 18 May 1963 in Nová Baňa, Czechoslovakia (modern-day Slovakia).
 On 15 June 1986, Dávid Tencer received the sacrament of priestly ordination for the Diocese of Banská Bystrica.
 In 1990, Tencer entered into the Order of the Capuchins, and on 28 August 1994 he made his perpetual profession.
 He then served as a parish administrator in Holíč.
 In 1996, he was transferred to Raticov vrch at Hriňova.
-Between 2001 and 2004 he taught homiletics and spiritual theology in the seminary in Badin.
+Between 2001 and 2004, he taught homiletics and spiritual theology in the seminary in Badin.
 As the superior of the fraternity in Žilina from 2003 until 2004 he was teaching spiritual theology in the Institute of Saint Thomas of Aquin in Žilina.

 He came to Iceland in 2004 and was appointed parish priest at the Stella Maris Parish in Reykjavik.
 In 2007, he was made parish priest of the St. Thorlak Church in Reyðarfjörður, He also served on the Presbyteral Council and on the Diocese's Collegium Consultorum.